Celine Dion Is New Face Of L’Oreal Paris At The Age Of 51

 Dion will join empowered women such as Eva Longoria, Jane Fonda, Andie McDowell, and Julianne Moore as a brand ambassador and will make her debut for the brand in an Excellence Hair Color ad shot in Paris.

-The multiple Grammy winner has been criticized as late for sporting a thinner frame than usual, leading many critics to believe there was an issue that had befallen the singer.
-Instead, she clapped back, telling People Magazine that her new slimmer physique has to do with a longtime passion of hers, dancing.
+The multiple Grammy winner has been criticized as late for having a thinner frame than usual, leading many critics to believe there were some issues affecting the singer.
+Instead, she clapped back, telling People Magazine that her new slimmer physique has to do with a longtime passion of hers — dancing.

 She revealed that she has been practicing ballet four times a week along with her backup dancer Pepe Munoz and that weight loss is something that comes along with working so hard.